rey5137/material/README.md

 Material
 ========

-An library to bring Material Design UI to pre-Lolipop Android.
+A library to bring Material Design UI to pre-Lolipop Android.